' Use Module2.' ... It does not need to be created.

 _value += 1

-Caution: If you try to create a Module, you will get an error.
+Warning If you try to create a Module, you will get an error.
 Please consider adding a class to fix this problem.

 Module 'Module2' cannot be used as a type.

 Discussion.
 A Module has many rules.
 For example, it cannot inherit from another module.
 And you cannot specify the shared keyword on any of its members (they are already shared).
-In general, modules are simple to use.